Syeeeed/Automatic-Pain-Recognition-System-For-Dental-Patients-Using-Machine-Learning/README.md

 # Automatic Pain Recognition System for Dental Patients Using Machine Learning

-🚧 **Status:** Completed Research / Extendable for Future Work
+🚧 **Status:** Completed Research

 ---

 ## Overview
 This project presents a machine learning-based system for automatic pain recognition in dental patients using bio-signals.
-The system objectively classifies pain levels into **High Pain, Mild Pain, and No Pain**, reducing reliance on subjective patient feedback during treatment. :contentReference[oaicite:0]{index=0}
+The system objectively classifies pain levels into **High Pain, Mild Pain, and No Pain**, reducing reliance on subjective patient feedback during treatment.

 ---

 ## Problem Statement
 - Patients struggle to communicate pain accurately during dental procedures
 - Self-reporting is subjective and inconsistent
-- Misinterpretation of pain disrupts treatment efficiency :contentReference[oaicite:1]{index=1}
+- Misinterpretation of pain disrupts treatment efficiency

 ---